kcalvinalvin/green_ios/README.md

-# Green - A native Blockstream wallet for iOS
+# Greener - A native Blockstream wallet for iOS

 ## It's literally Blockstream Green but with satoshis support for Bitcoin denominations